J0K3R-Joel/BotBall_Library/doc/Introduction.md

 - Some things you are able to use which are not listed in those parts are listed in the game rules, so you need to consider them as well

-- All things considered your imagination has no boundaries for building and / or adding the Hardware to the controller, as long as you are following the rules and are not exceeding the allowed parts for usage
+- All things considered, your imagination has no boundaries for building and / or adding the Hardware to the controller, as long as you are following the rules and are not exceeding the allowed parts for usage

 - **HINT**: it is useful to write a parts list on you own where you can see which parts are used and how often they are used